 Really.
-Pico de gallo is always (in my opinion) best right after it has been prepared.
+This pico de gallo recipe is always (in my opinion) best right after it has been prepared.
 But if you have leftovers, or if you’d like to make yours in advance, it will keep in the refrigerator in a sealed container for up to 3 days.

 Also, if you feel like mixing things up a bit, here are a few add-ins that are fun (feel free to mix and match):

-And of course, there are endless ways that you can serve pico de gallo.
+And of course, there are endless ways that you can serve this pico de gallo recipe.
 I think that you could arguably sprinkle it on just about anything, but some classic include:

 Also, pro tip!
 If you happen to have some pico ready to go, just mix it with some mashed avocados for an easy guacamole recipe!
 I often make a double batch, and use half of it for the guac, and then half for dipping as a plain salsa.
 Two for one!